Urigo/tortilla/README.md

 **command:** `tortilla release bump <type>`

 Bumps the current release of the tutorial.
 This will create some new release tags accordingly and will update the associated history branch.
+The provided type represents a [semver version type](http://semver.org/) (major, minor and patch) we would like to bump.

 - *option:* `-m, --message [message]` - A message describing the newly created release.
 If not provided, and editor will be opened instead where we can type a full document.